MarcCollado/enron/README.md

 * Recall: 22%

-Remarkably it got a pretty high accuracy, the best among the three tested algorithms, despite it felt short in terms of precision and recall.
+Remarkably it got a pretty high Accuracy, the best among the three tested algorithms, despite it felt short in terms of precision and Recall.

 It got a precision of more than 42%, which means that out of all the items labeled as positive, how many the algorithm identified as truly belong to the positive class.

-On the other hand, the recall, refers to out of all the items that are truly positive, how many were correctly classified as positive, or simply put, how many positive items were 'recalled' from the dataset.
+On the other hand, the Recall, refers to out of all the items that are truly positive, how many were correctly classified as positive, or simply put, how many positive items were 'recalled' from the data set.
 In this plane, the algorithm didn't perform as great.

 In other words, the 42% precision means that out of 100 people the algorithm predicted to be POIs, only 42 of them were actually POIs (true positives).
-On the other hand, the 22% recall means that out of those 100 true positives in the dataset, the algorithm would have only identified 22 of them.
+On the other hand, the 22% Recall means that out of those 100 true positives in the data set, the algorithm would have only identified 22 of them.

-One of the main reasons the recall could potentially be that low is because having imbalanced classes (many more non-POIs than POIs) introduces some special challenges.
-For example, the algorithm can just guess the more common class label for every point, not a very insightful strategy, and still get pretty good accuracy, but no a great recall.
+One of the main reasons the Recall could potentially be that low is because having imbalanced classes (many more non-POIs than POIs) introduces some special challenges.
+For example, the algorithm can just guess the more common class label for every point, not a very insightful strategy, and still get pretty good Accuracy, but no a great Recall.